 Whatever the case, making it easy for your contact to unsubscribe from your list is a good email marketing best practice.

 Instead, it will harm your sending reputation and lower your email performance score.
-Some subscribers might even label your newsletter spam, making all subsequent email campaigns go to the spam folder.
+Some subscribers might even label your newsletter as spam, sending all subsequent email campaigns to the spam folder.

 The best thing you can do is make the unsubscribe link visible and present in all marketing emails you send to your subscribers.

-Don’t make it difficult to access or see in your newsletter.
+Don’t make it difficult to access in your newsletter.
 It should be in plain sight.
 Like this:

 11. Don’t Use No-Reply